GOVTNZ/silverstripe-php/README.md

 - sake (`docker-compose exec web sake dev/build`)
 - shell (`docker-compose exec web shell`)

 NOTE: A default `_ss_environment.php` file has been provided that expects a database server with the specific hostname `db`.
 CMS Admin username and password is set to root/root.
-All emails send out by the application are caught by mailctacher.
+All emails sent out by the application are caught by mailctacher.
 Browse to `localhost:1080` to see those emails.

 # License